Learn more about Bursary Funds at York College.

 - If you live more than three miles away or have mobility issues, a bursary can cover your travel costs, up to a maximum of £10 per day

-- Essential equipment/uniform costs and studio fees
+- Essential equipment/uniform costs

 - 100% of the cost of essential/compulsory trips, but not optional trips

-- If you will be doing a compulsory placement as part of your studies, the bursary can cover 90% of travel costs to your placement, provided it is more than 3 miles away.
+- If you will be doing a compulsory placement as part of your studies, the bursary can cover travel costs to your placement, provided it is more than 3 miles away.
 If you receive free meals vouchers, you will also receive the cash equivalent for the days you are on placement

 - Up to £150 in travel funding for visiting up to three Universities or other Higher Education providers, in the year that you are applying for Higher Education courses.
 This cap is increased to £250 for students on Performing Arts courses due to additional audition costs

 If you are under 19 and either in care, a care leaver, or living independently and receiving certain benefits, you may be eligible for the Enhanced Bursary.
-This includes any of the above support elements (as necessary), and in most cases, it also includes half-termly payments into your bank.
+This includes any of the above support elements (as necessary), and in most cases, it also includes weekly payments into your bank.

 Additional funding - exceptional circumstances